Speech-To-Text and Dragon NaturallySpeaking Software

 Highly accurate voice recognition for individuals is only possible now because of recent advances in software and computer technology.
 If you have been finding that you are too busy to write important documents and don’t have the support staff to take dictation from you, it’s likely that you have considered using voice recognition.

 For example, doctors, lawyers, business professionals, students and anyone else who is short on time are turning to speech recognition to instantly transform their spoken words into digital text files.
 People with disabilities or those who are recovering from illness or injury also find it highly beneficial to use speech recognition to get their work done.

 Who Benefits from Speech Recognition?

-Anyone who is too busy to type or who doesn’t type very fast or accurately will benefit enormously from speech recognition technology.
+Anyone who is too busy to type or who doesn’t type very fast or accurately will benefit enormously from voice-to-text technology.
 Professionals who must process a large amount of information on a regular basis, such as lawyers, physicians and writers find speech recognition particularly useful, as do students and people with disabilities.